LlamaTheDark/NOTES_fall_sem_2021/BIO 100/exam_3_review.md

 ## Problem Solving Strategy
 1. What have you been given?
 2. What is being asked for?

+The answer to both of these questions will be:
 * A genotype?
 * A phenotype?
 * An allele?